CogitoNTNU/MarketingAI/README.md

 * **tests/:** Unit tests, integration tests, and any other testing code.

 * **models/:** If you have any pre-trained models or model checkpoints, they can be stored here.
+* **data/:** All training data, test data, and any other data used in the project should be stored here.
+This does not include configuration files.